 We maintain our own sales operations team.
-We transact business with key account customers primarily through third-party advertising agencies and with SMEs primarily through our distribution network.
+We transact business directly with key account customers or through third-party advertising agencies and with SMEs primarily through our own distribution network.

 Due to the expertise required to carry out an effective online marketing campaign, key accounts usually hire advertising agencies to handle their internet brand campaigns.
-These advertising agencies provide a broad spectrum of services, including designing ad campaigns based on an analysis of the customer's needs, crafting ads in various formats and providing analytical tracking.
+These advertising agencies provide a broad spectrum of internet marketing and advertising services.
+Our sales team leverages Weibo's unique position and advantages in social marketing to assist key account customers or their advertising agencies throughout their advertising campaign cycle, from designing advertisement campaigns and crafting advertisements in different formats to executing social marketing campaigns and providing analytical tracking.

 Our distribution network for SME customers includes local distributors throughout China.
 Our distributors provide numerous services, including identifying customers, collecting payments, assisting customers in setting up their accounts with us, and engaging in other marketing and educational services aimed at acquiring customers.
 We have relied on distributors for several reasons.
 Our SME customer base in China is geographically diverse and fragmented, located in different regions in China.
 Moreover, SMEs are generally less experienced with online advertising and marketing as compared to large companies and, therefore, benefit from the support provided by distributors.
 Distributors serve as an efficient channel for us to reach SME customers throughout China and collect payments from them.
 We require distributors to staff dedicated customer service representatives for our SME customers.
 We provide periodic training programs to our distributors to maintain the service quality of our distributors and strengthen our relationships with them.
+In addition, we also offer marketing services through our self-service platform on Weibo.